Marcus-Son/Classification_and_Calibration_of_Dysarthric_Speech/README.md

    - Compiled results and insights into a clear, transparent report.
    - All code, logs, and visualizations are available in this repository for reproducibility.

-> **Minhyuk Son** was responsible for end-to-end pipeline automation, feature engineering, and calibration analysis.
+> **Minhyeok Son** was responsible for end-to-end pipeline automation, feature engineering, and calibration analysis.

 ## 🛠️ Models & Methods